 (8) A question: Is there really an elementary error at the beginning of volume III of Whitehead and Russel's Principia Mathematica because what is said there to be an equivalent of the definition of "well-ordered set" trivially isn't actually equivalent to that definition, or is the appearance of that to me due to my misunderstanding of PM's terminology?
-(PM has "series" for "set", but that isn't what I'm referring to.)
+(PM has "series" for "totally ordered set", but that isn't what I'm referring to.)

 (9) The question of what the Axiom of Reducibility in Principia Mathematica really says.
 There are unclear but seemingly conflicting versions of it in PM.
 Some people have claimed that the A. of R. allows so much freedom in constructing sentences that it shorts out the Theory of Types and allows Russell's Paradox into PM, while others say that it is so restrictive that it would prevent much of present mathematics from being done.
 Is any form of it really necessary for logic and mathematics?